harness/developer-hub/docs/self-managed-enterprise-edition/demo-non-prod-install/install-in-aws.md

 ---
 title: Install in a demo/non-prod environment in AWS
-description: Learn how to install Harness Self-Managed Enterprise Edition in Amazon Elastic Kubernetes Service (Amazon EKS).
+description: Learn how to install Harness Self-Managed Enterprise Edition in AWS.
 sidebar_position: 15
 sidebar_label: Install in AWS
 ---